ttencate/aoc2016/09_rust/README.md

 digits is followed by a non-digit character, so I don't need to worry about gobbling that up as a terminator.
 And each opening parenthesis indeed starts a valid marker.

+For the second part, a recursive algorithm is needed.
+This doesn't fit well with my read-one-byte-at-a-time approach, so let's get the entire input into a buffer and work on slices into that.